 Another way organizations hold themselves accountable to measuring DEI progress is by tying measurable outcomes to compensation – especially for those in leadership, but also to the overall bonus pool.
 Microsoft, as an example, has said that bonuses for their entire company will be tied to successfully achieving their diversity metrics.

 Look at your talent pipeline and the strategies your talent acquisition team uses to attract new employees.
+Is DEI part of the picture?
+Are you proactively building a diverse talent pool?
 Be strategic about where you’re posting open positions.
 Go beyond homogeneous networks to tap into diverse talent pipelines you might have previously ignored and/or didn’t realize existed.

 For some demographics, you have to be proactive with your search strategies by posting on certain websites, advertising in specific publications, or doing outreach through dedicated organizations.

 Conventional advice says to hire for culture fit, but progressive companies up the hiring ante by recruiting new employees for culture contribution.
-That means, hiring employees that not only align to your company’s values, but also bring diverse experiences and backgrounds to the table, too.
+That means hiring employees who not only align with your company’s values, but also bring a wide spectrum of experiences, perspectives, and backgrounds to the table, too.

 “In tech, we often hire for culture fit,” said Judith Williams.
 “Instead, we should hire for culture contribution.
 We need to think differently and ask ourselves: ‘What does this new hire bring to my team that I don’t already have; what skills, background, and perspectives?’”

-Just like your corporate values, put your company’s diversity, equity, and inclusion mission statement in writing.
+Just like your corporate values, put your company’s DEI mission statement in writing.
+The best workplace diversity statements include:

 More than ever, onboarding needs to extend beyond a new employee’s first week.
 Build onboarding programs that provide ongoing support for at least six months, or even the first year, to ensure new employees are set up for success.